 There is an ongoing perception that urban displaced people mainly reside in capital cities in the Global South.
-However, this perception is largely driven by policies which do not legally recognise refugees outside of the capital or in urban areas at all, which has negative ramifications for the provision of assistance, as well as for host urban areas.
-Yet, as Muggah and Abdenur note, most urban refugees are moving to "poor and underdeveloped cities and slums in Africa, Asia, and the Middle East...[and] end up living in lowerincome informal settlements."
-[1]

-Literature on urban displacement has disproportionately focused on capital cities,^[2] contributing to a perception that they are the main urban destination for migrants and displaced people.
-Other cities and towns experiencing displacement have received much less attention as sites of settlement and integration by nongovernmental organisations (NGOs) and INGOs in the Global South.
-Yet urbanisation increasingly occurs in secondary cities, which have a population of between 10-50 per cent of the country's largest city and themselves are not the capital.^[3] These cities have been expected to grow by 460 million inhabitants between 2010 and 2025 - strikingly higher than the comparative growth of 270 million for megacities.^[4]
+However, this perception is mainly driven by policies which do not legally recognize refugees outside of the capital or in urban areas at all, which has negative ramifications for the provision of assistance, as well as for host urban areas.
+Yet, as Muggah and Abdenur note, most urban refugees are moving to 'poor and underdeveloped cities and slums in Africa, Asia and the Middle East...[and] end up living in lower-income informal settlements'.
+Literature on urban displacement has disproportionately focused on capital cities, contributing to the perception that they are the main urban destination for migrants and displaced people.
+Other cities and towns experiencing displacement have received much less attention as sites of settlement and integration by NGOs and INGOs in the Global South.
+Yet urbanization increasingly occurs in secondary cities, which have a population of between 10-50% of the country's largest city and themselves are not the capital.
+These cities have been expected to grow by 460 million inhabitants between 2010 and 2025 - strikingly higher than the comparative growth of 270 million for megacities.
+And, as Jacobsen notes, 'Towns - especially border towns in countries of first asylum - are at the frontline of refugee displacement and are often where refugees settle or spend long periods of time.'